Using intermittent fasting for weight loss is a proven science-backed method of getting results.

 - kick out the sugars, refined carbs, vegetable oils and processed foods

-- get most of your carbs from green vegetables
+- get most of your carbs from green veggies

-I just eat until I feel slightly full then I’ll stop and weight 10-15 minutes before eating anymore.
+I just eat until I feel slightly full then I’ll stop.
+The trick is to then wait 10-15 minutes before eating anymore.
 It takes this long for your brain to register its full from the food you just ate.

 Muscle isn’t only important for your strength but it will give you the toned and attractive appearance.
 We’ve all seen people who are “skinny fat” where they appear to be thin but in reality their body is the composition of cottage cheese.